aws-samples/emr-bootstrap-actions/spark/README.md

 **IMPORTANT!!
 Beginning with EMR AMI 3.8, Spark is available as a native application in EMR.
 Please see [EMR's Spark on EMR page](http://aws.amazon.com/elasticmapreduce/details/spark/).
 Please refer to the EMR documentation for instructions on configuring and using the native Spark.**

-These scripts are an example of installing Spark on EMR as a 3rd patry application and configuring.
+These scripts are an example of installing Spark on EMR as a 3rd party application and configuring.
 Please see https://spark.apache.org/ for details regarding the Spark project.
 Additional examples can be found in [/examples/](examples/README.md).

 ## How to Install/Configure